-The College administrative offices are located on the second floor, housing the offices of the President, Vice President of Instruction, Vice President for Administration, Director of Institutional Advancement and the Galveston College Foundation, the Director of Human Resources and Risk Management, and the Director of Institutional Effectiveness and Research.
+The College administrative offices are located on the second floor, housing the offices of the President, Vice President of Instruction, Vice President for Administration, Director of Public Affairs, the Director of Human Resources and Risk Management, and the Director of Institutional Effectiveness and Research.
 The Office of the Vice President of Student Services is located on the first floor.